jiya118/DTP/README.md

 # DTP
-📦 Delivery Time Prediction - Timelytics
+📦 Delivery Time Prediction -
 A simple web app that predicts the estimated delivery time for an order based on input details like product category, customer location, and shipping method using a pre-trained machine learning model.

 🧑‍💻 Files Overview